cbdevnet/midimonster/README.md

 Lines starting with a semicolon are treated as comments and ignored.
 Inline comments are not currently supported.

+Example configuration files may be found in [configs/](configs/).

+### Backend and instance configuration

 A configuration section may either be a *backend configuration* section, started by `[backend <backend-name>]`, an *instance configuration* section, started by `[<backend-name> <instance-name>]` or a *mapping* section started by `[map]`.

+Backends document their global options in their [backend documentation](#backend-documentation).
+Some backends may not require global configuration, in which case the configuration section for that particular backend can be omitted.

+To make an instance available for mapping channels, it requires at least the `[<backend-name> <instance-name>]` configuration stanza.
+Most backends require additional configuration for their instances.

+### Channel mapping

 The `[map]` section consists of lines of channel-to-channel assignments, reading like